u2633/blog/content/home/experience.md

     date_start: '2021-08-01'
     date_end: ''
     description: |2-
-      - Assist junior engineers to solve development problems.
+      - As a mentor to lead teammates to accomplish development task.
-      - Knowledge and experiences sharing.
+      - Knowledge and experience sharing.
-      - Frontend development and maintenance with Angular
+      - Front-end development and maintenance with Angular
       - Project management.